Astraeus II: Quantifying the impact of cosmic variance during the Epoch of Reionization: Quantifying cosmic variance

-Moving on, we study the cosmic variance in the UV LF for our two extreme UV feedback models (\textit{Photoionization} and \textit{Jeans mass}), the results of which are shown in Fig. \ref{fig:cosmic_variance_uvlf} for the JADES-deep and JADES-medium surveys.
-Starting with the \textit{Photoionization} model, we find the variance to be minimum (i.e., $\zeta \lsim 20\%$) between $\muv \sim -11$ and $\muv \sim -15$ at $z \sim 6-12$.
-The variance then increases in both directions around this range: for the JADES-deep survey, $\zeta >50\%$ for $\muv \sim -17.5$ at $z \sim 12$ and for a lower value of $\muv \sim -20$ by $z=6$.
-As expected, the JADES-medium survey reaches the same variance at lower magnitudes of $\muv \sim -19 ~(-21)$ at $z =12~ (6)$.
-On the other hand, while $\zeta <50\%$ for $\muv > -8.5$ at $z=6-10$ for both JADES surveys, it increases above 100\% at $\muv \sim -10$ at $z=12$.
+Furthermore, we study the cosmic variance in the UV LF for \textit{Photoionization} and \textit{Jeans mass} models, the results of which are shown in Fig. \ref{fig:cosmic_variance_uvlf} for the JADES-deep and JADES-medium surveys, with vertical dashed lines indicating the limit below which results are subject to the non-convergence of galactic properties.
+Starting with the \textit{Photoionization} model, we find the variance to be minimum (i.e., $\zeta \lsim 30\%$) between $\muv \sim -12$ and $\muv \sim -15$ at $z \sim 6-12$.
+The variance then increases in both directions around this range: for the JADES-deep survey, $\zeta > 30\%$ for $\muv \sim -17.5$ at $z \sim 12$ and for a lower value of $\muv \sim -20$ by $z=6$.
+As expected, the JADES-medium survey reaches the same variance at lower magnitudes of $\muv \sim -19 ~(-22)$ at $z =12~ (6)$.
+On the other hand, while $\zeta < 10\%$ for $\muv \sim -12$ at $z = 6$ for both JADES surveys, it increases at earlier times (up to 25\% at $z=12$).
 This is the result of the stochastic star formation and the quick decay of UV luminosity with time in low-mass halos that results in low-mass galaxies of a given mass being distributed over a wide $\muv$ range.
 Reionization effects only kick in at $\muv\gsim -9$ for this model and are therefore not the key driver of the variance seen at the low-luminosity end.
-Finally, for a given $\muv$ the variance decreases by a factor of about 2 between the JADES-deep and JADES-medium survey, almost independent of $\muv$ and redshift, given the larger area probed by the latter.
+Finally, for a given $\muv$ the variance decreases by a factor of about 2 between the JADES-deep and JADES-medium survey, almost independent of $\muv$, given the larger area probed by the latter.
+We then explore the impact of our strongest reionization model (\textit{Jeans mass}), where the gas in ionized regions is instantaneously heated to $4\times 10^4$ K and the gas density instantaneously reduced, leading to an immediate increase of the Jeans mass (and hence characteristic mass), in the right panel of Fig. \ref{fig:cosmic_variance_uvlf}.
+As expected, also this reionization model shows the same variance for bright ($\muv\lsim -14$) galaxies for both JWST JADES surveys.
+The impact of reionization feedback on their low-mass progenitors has essentially no effect on the gas content and assembly of these high-mass systems.
+This model shows approximately the same variance as the \textit{Photoionization} model.